quii/learn-go-with-tests/mocking.md

 If you run the program now, you should get the desired output but we don't have it as a dramatic countdown with the 1 second pauses.

-Go let's you achieve this with `time.Sleep`.
+Go lets you achieve this with `time.Sleep`.
 Try adding it in to our code.

 ```go
 func Countdown(out io.Writer) {